dannygallardo/ai-case-study/README.md

 Scale would benefit from this by potentially discovering new industries, businesses, or revenue streams that they haven't unlocked before.
-The system could be limited to a certain amount of credits per month so that users can get value from the service and determine if they should upgrade to a paid version.
+The system could be limited to a certain amount of credits per month so that users can get value from the service and determine if they should upgrade to a paid version.Curretly, Scale focuses on enterprise customers and serving the needs of the public sector.
+While these use cases have been core to it's business, by leveraging annotation for the the broader market, Scale would be able to increase the amount of data being labeled and trained across various industries much quicker.
+In this feedback loop, the models for all customers would benefit because the data being used to train Scale AI and it's automated tagging would become more efficient and contain many more data points to extract from.

 In terms of diversity, Scale would benefit from already being a first in class product that can accurately provide labeled training data for AI for diverse cultures and backgrounds.
+Given organizations like Google are having to pull pack some of their products due to inconsistencies, there is a clear need for the data sets to work around biases, but still allow for a fluid yet accurate represenation of cultures and ethnicities.
+This would also benefit the company as it deals directly with the public sectors of government to ensure the safe treatement of all individuals.

 **What technologies would this additional product or service utilize?**

-For the ability to offer new product offerings, I think there would only need to be the inclusion of self service payment systems into Scale that would allow users to subscribe to a tier of membership.
+For the ability to offer new product offerings, there would only need to be the inclusion of self service payment systems into Scale that would allow users to subscribe to a tier of membership.
 The enterprise product would still function as it does today.
+As a proof of concept, a subscription system could be made utilizing Stripe's API's for example to set up various tiers from free, mid, to pro.

 For the diversity product, this would require potentially having the data or models labeled by local experts in the countries of origin for the images or data that is being tagged.
+Human annotation is core to the business of Scale, and having more representation would allow for their moodels to take into account for unique references in language, culture, and local intricacies.

 **Why are these technologies appropriate for your solution?**
 These technologies are appropriate for the solution I am proposing because in the first case, the underlying technology of Scale would not change drastically, only how it is presented to the user.
+In the case of having to set up a subscription service, this is now a well understood model that many organizations have utilized and reliable API's exist for if one does not want to use a third party service.

 In the second case, local experts would be more knowledgeable of certain nuances within that region or culture that is being tagged and labeled, leading to hyper localized data labeling, making the models highly efficient.
+This level of attention to detail at the moment can only be captured by a human, which is in line with Scale's current business operations model.

 ## Sources
 [^1]: https://www.forbes.com/profile/lucy-guo/?sh=61d4deed51b9